Myanmar travel advice

 Limited medical facilities are available in Yangon but may not meet Canadian standards and are very limited elsewhere in the country.
 Foreign prescription drugs are often counterfeit and are unsafe to use.
 There are no emergency neonatal services in Myanmar.

 Medical evacuation is necessary for cases of serious illness or accident.
-Ensure that your travel health insurance covers medical evacuations.
 Doctors and hospitals may demand immediate cash payment for health services and medical evacuation.
 Make sure you have adequate/accessible cash to cover the cost of emergency needs.

 Make sure you get travel insurance that includes coverage for medical evacuation and hospital stays.